Benitex/Pokemon-Burning-Scales/README.md

 Pokemon Burning Scales is a Pokemon fan game that focuses on the exploration of a small open world and its story.
 You'll encounter dozens of characters who will provide interesting interactions, impactful battles, funny moments, and, most importantly, numerous side quests.
 Made with [Pokémon Essentials](https://github.com/Maruno17/pokemon-essentials) v19.1 and RPG Maker XP.

-For now, Pokemon Burning Scales is only available in Portuguese.
-I plan to start translating it into English as soon as I finish the main story.
+Pokemon Burning Scales is being translated into English and will be released soon.

 ## Story